 - We've provided our staff with the technology needed to transition to a virtual workplace to continue providing services that boost our region's resilience in times like these.

 - For our residential shade tree program, Sacramento Shade, we've transitioned to offering virtual shade tree site assessments with limited availability for in-person siting appointments.
-We temporarily paused tree deliveries, but as of May 22, we are resuming contact-free deliveries.
+We temporarily paused tree deliveries, but as of May 22, we have resumed contact-free deliveries.

 - We'll continue providing expert advice to answer your questions about tree selection, planting, and care.

 - Our online curriculum, Seed to Seedling, is integral to our commitment to education and supports virtual learning in 3rd and 4th grade classrooms.

-- Our NeighborWoods team is in conversations with neighbors in under-canopied communities to start planning the next opportunities to grow their tree canopy in neighborhoods like North and South Sacramento, and Arden-Arcade.
+- Our NeighborWoods team has been in conversations with neighbors in under-canopied communities to plan the next opportunities to grow their tree canopy in neighborhoods like North and South Sacramento, and Arden-Arcade.
 We will have very small, socially distant plantings this fall conducted by our staff and community partners.

 - We've built an online inventory where you can view beautiful wood slabs available at Urban Wood Rescue, our program that saves and repurposes local trees.
 Curbside pickup is available, and the outdoor yard is open to 10 customers at a time Fridays & Saturdays from 9:30am-3:30pm and Sundays from 10am-3pm.

 We invite you to be a part of the hope and resilience, by supporting the roots of our region in whatever way you are able.
 Whether by sharing our mission and programs with your social network, participating virtually with any of these opportunities, or caring for the trees that surround you and your home, your efforts help us preserve the legacy of our trees and the health of our neighborhoods for many generations to come.